-I started with certain instincts about the piece, which I have loved since before I had the cognitive ability to know why I loved it.
-I knew I wanted it to be simple and elegant, in the same way as I hear the music.
-I also knew that I wanted the costumes to expose, rather than hide, the humanity of each character.
+I wanted the costumes to expose, rather than hide, the humanity of each character.
 I wanted to see the Queen and Sarastro struggle with their problems, to divest them of golden robes and mountainous headdresses.
 The designers and I took inspiration from the bird and planetary imagery in Joseph Cornell’s boxes, Joseph Campbell’s work on the hero’s journey, and Karl Jung’s alchemical images from Edward Edinger’s book Mystery of the Coniunctio.
-The space is loosely based on research about Masonic lodges in New England, and the natural elements we portray come from that region as well.
+The space is loosely based on research about Masonic lodges in New England, and the natural elements we portrayed come from that region as well.

 This was a chamber version of Onegin, for 9 singers and a twelve-piece orchestra.
 We cut the act 1 women’s chorus, much of the interstitial music, and combined the characters of Mme Larina and Filipyevna.
 Following Tchaikovsky’s lead, we became fascinated by Tatiana and the story through her eyes.